My Go-To Vegan Green Smoothie

 To make, simply throw all of your ingredients in the blender and blitz for 30 seconds!
 You can also use an ice cube if you prefer super cold smoothies!

-A note: this smoothie is best served as soon as you make it.
+A note: This smoothie is best served as soon as you make it.
 If you like to batch prep, you can chop your banana, fruit, and veggies and pop them in freezer bags.
-That way, you simply need to empty from the bag into the blender, add your almond milk and peanut butter!
+That way, you simply need to empty from the bag into the blender, add your almond milk and peanut butter, and blend!

 - calories: 456